cmc-aau/hpc-docs/docs/slurm/partitions.md

 (Soon one of the nodes will get some extra SSD scratch space.)

 ## The `high-mem` partition
 The `high-mem` partition is only for high efficiency jobs that also require lots of memory.
+Please do not submit anything here that doesn't require at least 5GB per CPU, otherwise please use the `general` partition.
 Like the `general` partition, the CPU's are dedicated to each individual job.
 Therefore you must ensure that they are also fully utilized at all times, preferably 75-100%, otherwise please use the `default-op` partition instead if the memory (per CPU) is sufficient.

 **Max memory per CPU: 10GB**